St. Augustine, Florida: Geography and climate

 St. Augustine is located at 29°53′41″N 81°18′52″W (29.8946910, −81.3145170).

 According to the United States Census Bureau, the city has a total area of 27.8 km2, 21.7 km2 of which is land and 6.1 km2 (21.99%) is water.
 Access to the Atlantic Ocean is via the St. Augustine Inlet of the Matanzas River.

 St. Augustine has a humid subtropical climate (Cfa) typical of the Gulf and South Atlantic states.
 The low latitude and coastal location give the city a mostly warm and sunny climate.
 Unlike much of the contiguous United States, St. Augustine's driest time of year is winter.
 The hot and wet season extends from May through October, while the cool and dry season extends November through April.

-In summer, highs are in the 80s to 90s and lows are in the 70s.
+In summer, average high temperatures are in the lower 90's F (32 C) and normal low temperatures are in the 70's F (20 - 22 C).
 The Bermuda High pumps in hot and unstable tropical air from the Bahamas and Gulf of Mexico, which help create the daily thundershowers that are typical in summer months.
 Intense but very brief downpours are common in summer in the city.
 Fall and spring are warm and sunny with highs from 74 °F to 87 °F and lows in the 50s to 70s.

 In winter, St. Augustine has generally mild and sunny weather typical of the Florida peninsula.
 The coolest months are from December through February, with highs from 67 °F to 70 °F and lows from 47 °F to 51 °F. From November through April, St. Augustine often has long periods of rainless weather.
 April can see near drought conditions with brush fires and water restrictions in place.
 St. Augustine averages 4.6 frosts per year.
 The record low of 10 F happened on January 21, 1985.
 Hurricanes occasionally impact the region; however, like most areas prone to such storms, St. Augustine rarely suffers a direct hit by a major hurricane.
 The last direct hit by a major hurricane to the city was Hurricane Dora in 1964.
 Extensive flooding occurred in the downtown area of St. Augustine when Hurricane Matthew passed east of the city in October 2016.

 Demographics

-As of the 2020 United States Census, there were 14,329 people and 5,828 households in the city.
-The racial makeup of the city was 84.6% white, 9.2% African American, 0.2% Native American, 0.5% Asian, 0.1% Pacific Islander, 5.9% Hispanic or Latino, and 4.2% from two or more races.
+As of the 2020 United States census, there were 14,329 people, 6,243 households, and 3,072 families residing in the city.

-2.2% of the population were under 5 years old, 8.7% under 18 years old, and 25.5% were 65 years and over.
+In 2020, 2.2% of the population were under 5 years old, 8.7% under 18 years old, and 25.5% were 65 years and over.
 57.9% of the population were female.